Police-App-FMI/Proiect-MDS/README.md

 - [URL Launcher](https://pub.dev/packages/url_launcher) - Plugin for launching URLs

 ## Explanation of Key Elements
-	- Call Button: Initiates a request to call reinforcements using the specified API 	  	  endpoint.
+- **Call Button**: Initiates a request to call reinforcements using the specified API endpoint.
-	- SOS Calls List: Displays a list of SOS calls retrieved from the backend.
+- **SOS Calls List**: Displays a list of SOS calls retrieved from the backend.
-	- API Integration: Communicates with the backend to send SOS calls and fetch updated 	  call lists.
+- **API Integration**: Communicates with the backend to send SOS calls and fetch updated call lists.

 ### Missing Person Screen[^](*link*)